Glossary

 Place Value

-The idea that a digit’s value is determined by its position in a number, foundational to understanding our number system.
+The idea that a digit’s value is determined by its position in a number, foundational to understanding the base number system.
+In base ten 111 is one hundred, one ten, and one unit.
+In base two or binary it is 7, one four, one two, and one unit. x² + x¹ + x⁰.

 Positive Reinforcement